Black Sea slave trade: Ransom captives

 The kin of rich prisoners were given the opportunity to buy back the hostage by paying ransom money, which was normally always the case when the captive belonged to the upper class, after which the prisoner was allowed to leave with a certificate of free passing and liberation.
 The ransom for a captive was normally the market price that would have been paid for the person if they were sold on the slave market or, if the prisoner was from a rich family, double that amount.

 A common go-between during the negotiations for ransom were Polish Armenians.
 Polish Armenians were normally able to speak Turkish languages and had contacts with the Armenian communities in the Crimea, and they often acted as agents, negotiated for the ransom and escorted the hostages back home from the Crimea.

 Slave captives

 The majority of the captives were brought to Kefe (Caffa), which was the center of the slave trade.
 In Caffa there were already existing accommodations for slave trade since the Italian slave trade, but they were significantly enlarged, since the Crimean slave trade was much bigger than the Italian had been.
 In Caffa, the captives were handed over to Ottoman slave traders.
 The Ottoman slave traders were often Jews, Greek or Armenian Ottomans.
-The prisoners were divided between the different participants according to age, sex and aptitude for resale and market price.
-Evliya Celebi described the process:
+The prisoners were divided between the different participants according to age, sex, and aptitude for resale and market price.
+Evliya Çelebi described the process:

 A man who has not seen this market has seen nothing in this world.
 There a mother is severed from her son and daughter, a son from his father and brother, and they are sold among lamentations, cries for help, weeping, and sorrow.

 The Crimean Khan received 12 percent of the price for every slave sold in the Crimean slave trade.
 A fifth of the captives were gifted from the Crimean Khan to the Ottoman sultan as a vassal tribute, since the Khan was formally the vassal of the Sultan; another share was divided between the Crimean-Tatar tribal aristocracy as field slaves, the Khan's officials and the Nogai-Tatars as slave-shepherds, and the final share was sold, either in the domestic Crimean markets of Bakhchisarai, Karaseibazar and Evpatoria, or in Kaffa, from where they were exported to the rest of the Ottoman Empire.
 Slaves trafficked from the Crimean slave trade could be sold far away in the Mediterranean and the Middle East; a Convent in Sinai in Egypt is for example noted to have bought a male slave originating from Kozlov in Russia.

 Sir John Chardin, who travelled on the Black Sea in the 1660s and 1670s, described the victims of the Black Sea slave trade when he saw a shipment of slaves being loaded for further transport South as a shipment "of women and children, half-naked, or covered with rags and filth".